gdykeman/linklight-content/exercises/Lab4_template_module.md

 ```

-Markdown files can be rendered visually as HTML and at this point with 3 small tasks you have an OS report on all the IOS devices in your network.
-This is a very basic example but the principle remaining the same, you can build status reports and dashboards that rely on the output of device show commands.
+> Note: Markdown files can be rendered visually as HTML

+At this point, with 3 small tasks, you have an OS report on all the IOS devices in your network.
+This is a simple example but the principle remains as you expand upon the capabilities.
+For example, you can build status reports and dashboards that rely on the output of device show commands.

-Ansible provides tools and methods to extend the idea of network automation from mere configuration management to quite robust documentation and reporting as well.
+Ansible provides the tools and methods to extend network automation beyond configuration management to more robust capabilities, such as, generating documentation and or reports.